Chudbrochil/Personal-Repo/README.md

 ----------------------------------------------------------------------------------------------------

 I have made efforts to hide "sensitive code" such as Google FooBar, UNM projects still being used in classes, and Project Euler.
-This code is available by request if you ask to be a collaborator.
+This code is available by request if you ask to be a collaborator on the private version of this repo.
 Additionally, if you see code you prefer not to be shared here, feel free to contact me at WGalczak [at] gmail [dot] com

 ----------------------------------------------------------------------------------------------------